 What do the error codes on my Samsung fridge mean?

-Those blinking lights and cryptic codes on the display panel are your refrigerator’s way of telling you what’s wrong.
-While there are many codes, a few are very common in samsung refrigerator troubleshooting.
+Blinking lights and cryptic codes on the display panel indicate specific problems.
+While many codes exist, a few are very common in Samsung refrigerator troubleshooting.

 Note: This is not an exhaustive list.
 Always consult your specific model’s user manual for a complete list of error codes and their meanings.